Basshunter: 2009: Bass Generation

 On 25 September 2009, Basshunter's fourth studio album Bass Generation, was released.
 The Double Album Version includes remixes of some of his singles, and the tracks "Without Stars" and the Swedish version of "Camilla".
 In early September 2009, prior to the album's release, the track "Numbers" was released as a free download via Basshunter's official Bebo account.
 Bass Generation reached number two in New Zealand, and number 16 in the United Kingdom and Irish album charts.
-It sold more than 60,000 copies and was certified silver in the United Kingdom.
+It sold more than 100,000 copies and was certified gold in the United Kingdom.

 The track "Every Morning" was released as a single on 18 September 2009; it reached number 13 on Swedish singles chart and number 14 in New Zealand.
 It peaked at number 17 in the United Kingdom and Ireland.
 "I Promised Myself", a cover of a Nick Kamen hit, was released on 29 November 2009.

 2010–2013: Calling Time and The Early Bedroom Sessions

 The single "Saturday" was released on 5 July 2010; it reached number 14 on the New Zealand chart and was certified gold there.
 It also charted in the United Kingdom and Ireland.
 On 20 April 2011, the next Basshunter single "Fest i hela huset", which was recorded during his time in the Swedish Big Brother series, was released.
 The single charted at number five on the Swedish singles chart.
 His following single "Northern Light" was released on 14 May 2012 and the next single "Dream on the Dancefloor" was released on 18 November that year.

 Basshunter's compilation album The Early Bedroom Sessions, which consists of tracks from albums The Bassmachine and The Old Shit, other early releases and unreleased tracks, was released on 3 December 2012.
 In 2012, Basshunter moved to Dubai and he also lived in Mallorca for six months.
 Extensive Music also moved to Dubai.

 On 13 May 2013, Basshunter's fifth album Calling Time was released.
 In the version released in Ireland and in the United Kingdom, the track "Saturday" was replaced with "Open Your Eyes".
 Basshunter recorded more than 30 tracks for Calling Time and selected the final fifteen; he said he "tried to grow as an artist" with an album that has "classic Basshunter sounds" and previously unreleased music.
 The album charted at number 25 on the US Dance/Electronic Albums chart.
 On 20 June 2013, the single "Crash & Burn" was released; it charted on the Russian airplay chart.
 The last single from the album was "Calling Time", which was released on 27 September.